mratsim/blocksmith/rewinder.md

   let validatorOnDuty = state.validators[proposerIdx.get()].pubkey

   # Check if one of ours.
-The "KeySigning" service also takes over the ValidatorPool role.
+The "SecretKeyService" service also takes over the ValidatorPool role.
   doAssert rewinder.boolChan.ready
   keySigning.isAttachedValidator(rewinder.boolChan, validatorOnDuty)